Please note that this news story is a follow-up to a previous blogpost (here).

 OpenSim grid operators advertise their grids as “open” (Hypergrid enabled) or “closed” (you are unable to visit other grids from that grid).
 I must confess that I have never visited open grids before, so it has been quite the experience teleporting from grid to grid.
 Most of the time I didn’t even know what grid I was actually on!

 At one of the grids I visited, someone kindly gave me a list of freebie stores, and I went exploring.
-I don’t even know which grid I was on when I came across this particular sim:
+I didn’t even know which grid I was on when I came across this particular sim:

 With this prominent sign: